jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Analysis-Design/readme.md

 ## 📊 Problem Analysis 📑

+> __i) Identify the objects and then the classes involved in the project.
+As for the class members (i.e., attributes and methods), include only the significant ones.__

 |No.| Class                      | Attribute          | Method       |
 |-----|----------------------------|--------------------|--------------|
 |1|Profile            |name, age, address, background| inputInfo, updateInfo, viewInfo, getName, getAge, getAddress, getBackground|